likhechman/Comparison-of-the-morphology-of-El-Paso-and-Ciudad-Juarez/README.md

 ### The method
 The folder `code` contains generalised code for the method, that should be reproducible on a custom data.
-The main notebook `main_code.ipynb` has been updated to work with the recent releases of software.
+The main notebook `main-code.ipynb` has been updated to work with the recent releases of software.
 You can create the reproducible environment to run it using `conda` or `mamba` and the `environment.yaml` file in the `code` folder.